idris-hackers/idris-mode/readme.markdown

 [`frames-only-mode`](https://github.com/davidshepherd7/frames-only-mode) obviates the need for emacs internal windows so that emacs can get along better with tiling managers - such as [xmonad](https://github.com/xmonad/xmonad) - by using emacs' frames instead of windows.

-Throughout a session with `idris-mode`, many frames will accummulate, such as `*idris-holes*`, and over time these clutter your screen.
+Throughout a session with `idris-mode`, many frames will accumulate, such as `*idris-holes*`, and over time these clutter your screen.
 A quick simple solution is to add the following to your emacs configuration:

 ```elisp
 (defun my-idris-mode-hook ()